daizyio/destruct-js/README.md

 As well as specifying fields using `.field()`, you can use other instructions to modify behaviour of the parser.

-`skip(number | NumericDataType)` - skips the specified number of bytes, or the size of the specified numeric data type.
+`skip(bytes: number | NumericDataType)` - skips the specified number of bytes, or the size of the specified numeric data type.

 ```
 const result =